Maayanbroit/DemoBlazeAutomationProject/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request.
 Credits

-This project was created by Maayan Broitman, Shiran Ohayon, Meshi Gilade and Tal Batat.
+This project was created by Maayan Broitman, Shiran Ohayon, Meshi Giladi and Tal Batat.